Ed Snider

 Edward Malcolm Snider (January 6, 1933 – April 11, 2016) was an American business executive.
-He was the chairman of Comcast Spectacor, a Philadelphia-based sports and entertainment company that owns the Philadelphia Flyers of the National Hockey League; Xfinity Mobile Arena; the regional sports network Comcast SportsNet; and Global Spectrum, an international facilities management company.
-He formerly owned the Philadelphia 76ers of the National Basketball Association, and ran the Philadelphia Eagles of the National Football League for a few years in the 1960s.
+He was the chairman of Comcast Spectacor, a Philadelphia-based sports and entertainment company that owns the Philadelphia Flyers of the National Hockey League (NHL); Xfinity Mobile Arena; the regional sports network Comcast SportsNet; and Global Spectrum, an international facilities management company.
+He formerly owned the Philadelphia 76ers of the National Basketball Association (NBA) and ran the Philadelphia Eagles of the National Football League (NFL) for a few years in the 1960s.

 Early life and education

 Snider was born to a Jewish family in the Washington, D.C. region, the son of a grocery-store chain owner.
 He attended the University of Maryland and earned his bachelor's degree in accounting.